Deep Agent AI Use Cases: Where Deep Agents Actually Deliver Value

 What role does context management play in deep agents?

-Managing context is one of the most overlooked parts of planning-based agent design.
+Managing context is one of the most overlooked parts of deep agent design.
 Large context windows are helpful, but they are not sufficient for long-term tasks.

 Agentic systems employ clear context management methods, such as saving results in folders, keeping sub-agent memory separate, and ensuring the main agent’s context remains clean.
 This helps avoid confusion and stops the agent from making up or repeating work.In practice, these systems often mix in-memory context with external memory systems.
 This hybrid approach lets agents pause, resume, and update plans without losing track during long tasks.